unioan/NewsAppCleanSwift/README.md

 # Intro

-The application allows users to get the top latest news sorted by categories and search the news of interest by making a quivery.
+The application allows users to get the top latest news sorted by categories and search the news of interest by making a query.
 When a row with a particular news has been tapped the app loads a web page with the news in the browser.
 A user can save news by swiping the row towards the left side of the screen.
 Saved news are available to a user on the separate “Saved news” screen.
 Saved news are appointed to sections with the respective date of save and can be removed from saved if a user decides so.